koutmeridis/koutmeridis.github.io/index.md

 <a href="https://">Corporate Inequality and Disadvantage in the Workplace</a>, new version soon, with B. Eberth.

-<a href="https://">Sorting Inequality with Gender-Specific Credit Constraints</a>, new version soon.
+<a href="cv.pdf">Sorting Inequality with Gender-Specific Credit Constraints</a>, new version soon.

 <hr>
 <font size="+1">Projects</font>